-- a) If a complaint has been through stages 1 and 2, the Chair would normally pass the complaint straight to the Complaints Committee unless it is clear that the matter can be immediately resolved. - b) A complaint against the Head Teacher should be referred straight to the Chair of Governors. - This would usually involve the Chair speaking with the person making the complaint and the Head Teacher to ascertain whether or not the complaint can be resolved at this informal meeting. - If the matter cannot be resolved and the complaint falls within the scope of the procedure the Chair should then refer the complaint straight to the Complaints Committee. - If the Chair has had some prior involvement in the matter which is being complained of he or she should ask the vice-chair to undertake this role instead of the Chair.
+- a) If a complaint has been through stages 1 and 2, the Chair would normally pass the complaint straight to the Complaints Committee unless it is clear that the matter can be immediately resolved. - b) A complaint against the Head Teacher should be referred straight to the Chair of Governors. - This would usually involve the Chair speaking with the person making the complaint and the Head Teacher to ascertain whether or not the complaint can be resolved at this informal meeting. - If the matter cannot be resolved and the complaint falls within the scope of this policy, the Chair should then refer the complaint straight to the Complaints Committee. - If the Chair has had some prior involvement in the matter which is being complained of they should ask the vice-chair to undertake this role instead of themselves.